TABLE OF CONTENTS

 Biographical History

-Rockwell Kent was born June 21, 1882 in Tarrytown Heights, New York.
-He studied architecture at Columbia University and painting with Robert Henri, William Merritt Chase, and Abbott H. Thayer (though he worked as a lobsterman, carpenter, contractor, and dairy farmer as well).
+Born June 21, 1882 in Tarrytown Heights, New York, Kent studied architecture at Columbia University and painting with Robert Henri, William Merritt Chase, and Abbott H. Thayer (though he worked as a lobsterman, carpenter, contractor, and dairy farmer as well).
 In 1905 his first painting was shown at the National Academy of Design.
 In 1916 he set himself up as a corporation and sold shares to his friends to finance his passage to Alaska, where his oil paintings and drawings established his reputation.

 Kent quickly became known as one of America's foremost illustrators, providing artwork for editions of Moby Dick, Beowulf, The Canterbury Tales, Leaves of Grass, and Faust, among others.
 In addition to painting, Kent produced wood engravings and lithographs and published several books of monologues and incidental writings.
 He wrote and illustrated several books based on his travels to Alaska, Tierra del Fuego and Greenland.
 Kent served as a consulting editor for The Colophon and edited a periodical devoted to contemporary trends, Creative Art.
 Later in life he wrote and illustrated two autobiographies, This Is My Own and It's Me, O Lord